-Under anti-money laundering law, banks, real estate agents and other reporting entities are required to identify their customers as part of their account opening due diligence procedures and report large and suspicious transactions.
+Under anti-money laundering legislation, banks, real estate agents and other reporting entities are required to identify their customers as part of their account opening due diligence procedures and report large and suspicious transactions.

 However, when the true customer is obscured by beneficial ownership (often behind many layers of private corporations and trusts), uncovering the true nature of transactions, identifying wealth and tracing the origin of funds is not easy.

-The offshore leaks scandal exposed by the International Consortium of Investigative Journalists, has brought to bear enormous pressure on governments worldwide to take action against tax evasion by prosecuting people who are found to have funneled money to tax havens and failed to pay the requisite taxes.
-The deliberate hiding of taxes offshore to avoid the payment of taxes is, in most jurisdictions, a predicate offence to a money laundering offence and thus tax evaders will likely also be prosecuted for money laundering as well as related tax offenses.
+The offshore leaks scandal exposed by the International Consortium of Investigative Journalists, has brought to bear pressure on governments worldwide to take action against tax evasion by prosecuting people who are found to have funneled money to tax havens and failed to pay the requisite taxes.

 So at the upcoming G8 Summit, Canada will be juggling the pressure internationally to address the tax evasion problem, together with the problem that Canada does not capture beneficial ownership information and could not readily share this information with other jurisdictions in any event.